ARTbio/springday/docs/readcounts.md

 → They generate a **BAM Alignment file**

-## Use a read counting software and annotation information (GTF, GFF3, BED, …) to count the read spanning a gene / transcript
+### Use a read counting software and annotation information (GTF, GFF3, BED, …) to count the read spanning a gene / transcript

 The input file for this counting software is the **BAM Alignment file**

-# Key idea: Read counts are proxies to RNA steady state levels
+# Read counts are *proxies* to RNA steady state levels